Chartok/holmes-elemerntary/README.md

 ## Description

-A simple book search engine that's being refactored from using RESTful API, to Gr aaphQL API with adn Apollo server.
+A simple book search engine that's being refactored from using RESTful API, to GraphQL API with adn Apollo server.
 ## Table of Contents

 - [Installation](#installation)